-The Whisky Trail: a 'Dramping' Guide
+The Whisky Trail: a 'dramping' guide

 Sorry, I can't seem to start off a blog about whisky without channelling Father Jack, although in all accuracy he'd probably be extolling the virtues of Toilet Duck and not the finest single malt.
-Probably due to the weather, drink is of course a very British tradition, much to the despair of government health types who think we're all bingeing knickerless on a park bench somewhere, rather than being trustworthy and sensible enough to imbibe the stuff in moderation.
+Probably due to the weather, drink is of course a very British and Irish tradition, much to the despair of government health types who think we're all bingeing knickerless on a park bench somewhere, rather than being trustworthy and sensible enough to imbibe the stuff in moderation.
 Hic.

-Ale from Oxford, cider from Somerset and even tonic wine from Buckfast Abbey are all traditional in England, drawing visitors from around the world as well as from within the country.
-But north of the border, in Scotland and Northern Ireland, the tradition seems to tend towards the harder stuff, specifically whisky.
+Ale from Oxfordshire, cider from Somerset and even tonic wine from Buckfast Abbey are all traditional in England, drawing visitors from around the world as well as from within the country.
+But north of the border, in Scotland and in Northern Ireland, the tradition seems to tend towards the harder stuff, specifically whisky.
 Again, it's probably the weather.
 Here's how to do the whisky trail:

 - Next up is Edradour, the smallest whisky distillery in Scotland and with a staff of just three, who distil the whisky in the same way it's been done since Edradour opened in 1828.
-There are only 12 casks distilled a week, meaning the whisky is rare and a perfect present for connoisseurs back home (yes, you keep telling yourself that as you load all 12 into your campervan).
-Edradour is in a glen above Pitlochry in Perthshire, where we have five sites, with 40 available in Perthshire overall.
-Take a break from the whisky to stay for a while and explore Perthshire – the Cairngorms National Park is nearby, and Perthshire is known for its outdoor activities if you're feeling brave, such as canyoning, cliff jumping and microlighting.
+There are only twelve casks distilled a week, meaning the whisky is rare and a perfect present for connoisseurs back home (yes, you keep telling yourself that as you load all twleve into your campervan).
+Edradour is in a glen above Pitlochry in Perthshire, where you can pick a pitch deep in the wildlife haven of Tay Forest Park at Tummel Valley Holiday Park or stay just down the road at Blairgowrie's Corriefoldy Holiday Park with two-bedroom holiday homes for hire as well as hardstanding electric pitches.
+Then take a break from the whisky to explore Perthshire – Perthshire is known for its outdoor activities if you're feeling brave, such as canyoning, cliff jumping and microlighting.

 My final suggestion is to print out this blog (minus these sentences) and leave it lying casually around the house where your other half will find it and perhaps book you a 'surprise' whisky trail tour.
 Hope is a many-splendoured thing.